r-dbi/odbc/README.md

 #### MacOS / Linux

 On MacOS and Linux there are two separate text files that need to be edited.
-UnixODBC includes an command line executable `odbcinst` which can be used to query and modify the DSN files.
+UnixODBC includes a command line executable `odbcinst` which can be used to query and modify the DSN files.
 However these are plain text files you can also edit by hand if desired.

-There are two different files used to setup the DSN information. - `odbcinst.ini` - which defines driver options - `odbc.ini` - which defines connection options
+There are two different files used to setup the DSN information.

+-   `odbcinst.ini` - which defines driver options
+-   `odbc.ini` - which defines connection options

 The DSN configuration files can be defined globally for all users of the system, often at `/etc/odbc.ini` or `/opt/local/etc/odbc.ini`, the exact location depends on what option was used when compiling unixODBC. `odbcinst -j` can be used to find the exact location.
 Alternatively the `ODBCSYSINI` environment variable can be used to specify the location of the configuration files.
 Ex. `ODBCSYSINI=~/ODBC`